zJimpi/metro_prediction_pipeline/README.md

 ```
 python setup.py install
 ```
+check if modules are imported if not then rerun step3 and 4

 ### Step5: Create a folder `src`
 Include exception, logger, and utils python files.
 Make this folder as a package by including __init__.py file.
 The scr folder will include another folder with name components will be created.
 Include __init__.py also